We continue our Q and A with Dmitry Fesechko.

 What do subject or type of miniature do you prefer IE sci-fi or historical?

-I’d say I like not a genres but miniatures.
-They can be in any genre.
+I’d say I genres but

 Miniature painting can be very expensive and that could put off new people to the hobby have you learnt anything to cut costs?